wolfSSL/documentation/wolfSSL/src/chapter02.md

 #### WOLFSSL_ESPIDF_ERROR_PAUSE

-Enable to pause in a loop rather than exit.
+Used only in test.c and on test error adds a delay for debugging purposes.

 #### TEST_IPV6